-As the kids relax this summer, so can you - Use promo code 'HOLIDAY' to get 10% off!
+It's back to school they go! - Use promo code 'BACKTOSCHOOL' to get 10% off!
 Terms Apply.

 Some of the most common questions surrounding private medical insurance concern the idea of managed care; what does it mean, how long has it been around and what considerations are there for anyone taking out cover?